 Sexual harassment is one such aspect that weakens a woman psychologically, physically, and emotionally.
 Many women have experienced sexual harassment at work, regardless of their profession or position in the organization.

 Harassment of any type ruins employee morale and prevents them from returning to work.
-It has a significant influence, thus to be responsible, a company must stay rigid and take legal action in the event of any harassment, whether written, verbal, or visual.
+It has a significant influence on a company.
+And a company must stay rigid and take legal action in the event of any written, verbal, or visual harassment.

-Do not forget that sexual harassment violates women’s rights, and businesses must implement policies to stop it and make the workplace safer for women to work.
+Do not forget that sexual harassment violates women’s rights.
+So companies must implement policies to stop it and make the workplace safer for women to work.

 Promote and assign a new job role, and they will not let you down.